cfstar188/Decidophobia.com/README.md

 ## Project Management
 <img src="README_images/jira.png" alt="decidophobia banner"/>

-Throughout every sprint, Jira was used to manage our prouduct backlog.
+Throughout every sprint, Jira was used to manage our product backlog.
 Our development was mainly split into 3 sprints, along with initial sprint pre-planning sessions.

 Each sprint culminated with a product demo, where either the main features or the newest additions were presented.
 After our last sprint, we decided to complete a video presentation discussing what our product is, and what its market would look like.
 This video can be watched <a href="https://youtu.be/VAtVXeAbKok">here.</a>